Kahloyx/LibVarSpeedServo/README.md

 # LibVarSpeedServo
-Libraries to use for servomotors
+Libraries to use for servomotors, given w/ the source code of the 4 axes arms, but clearly not optimised.

-First Arduino Libraries to order servomotors not included in arduino packages.

-"test for auth in linux"